eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 .. warning:: The error :bash:`Could not stat() command file /usr/local/nagios/var/rw/nagios.cmd`
 	     is fixed by this taskfile.
 The explanation is in the :ref:`nagios-cmd-error` section.

+It's necessary to execute :bash:`restorecon -r <directory>` in order to restart the SELinux configuration over these directories.
+This is executed by a handler in the Ansible role.

 .. literalinclude:: src/tasks/selinux-config.yml
    :language: yaml